shader-slang/slang/docs/design/autodiff/decorators.md

 This frequently occurs with hardware intrinsic operations that are lowered into special op-codes that map to hardware units, such as texture sampling & interpolation operations.
 However, these operations do have reference 'software' implementations which can be used to produce the derivative.

-To allow user code to use the fast hardward intrinsics for the primal pass, but use synthesized derivatives for the derivative pass, we provide decorators `[PrimalSubstitute(ref-fn)]` and `[PrimalSubstituteOf(orig-fn)]` (AST Node: `PrimalSubstituteAttribute`/`PrimalSubstituteOfAttribute`, IR: `OpPrimalSubstituteDecoration`), that can be used to provide a reference implementation for the auto-diff pass.
+To allow user code to use the fast hardware intrinsics for the primal pass, but use synthesized derivatives for the derivative pass, we provide decorators `[PrimalSubstitute(ref-fn)]` and `[PrimalSubstituteOf(orig-fn)]` (AST Node: `PrimalSubstituteAttribute`/`PrimalSubstituteOfAttribute`, IR: `OpPrimalSubstituteDecoration`), that can be used to provide a reference implementation for the auto-diff pass.

 Example:
 ```C